 Bubble Blast Galaxy, because of the difficulty of guiding the bubble through the electric maze.

 The Daredevil Comet mission on Melty Molten Galaxy.
 Unlike the other Daredevil Missions, this one requires you to play the entire stage, instead of just a boss.
 A stage mission that's already frustrating.
+This was likely made into a run because it is next to impossible to not get hit battling the Fiery Dino Piranha.

 The trash cleaning missions.
 You have an extremely limited amount of time to throw bombs in PRECISELY the right spots so the bombs with their annoyingly long timers will blow each other up.
 Given that in this game, it is nearly impossible to judge where PRECISELY any object you throw will land, you will often miss just one or two of them, at which point you will be yelled at by a robot for not doing it fast enough.
 Also it takes approximately 10 seconds for one of the bombs to explode, so you really only have 20 seconds.